sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_the_art_of_execution.md

 # I'm Winning - What Should I Do?

-There are two behaviour types of investors when it come to dealing with winning positions:
+There are two behavior types of investors when it come to dealing with winning positions:

 ## 1. The Raiders: Snatching at Treasure